 The receipt of the genericIndication message from both endpoints shall also indicate to the ITU-T H.460.19 server that media and control for the associated session will be transmitted directly.

+Where a [ITU-T H.460.19] MultiplexID has been supplied, all direct media and control stream shall be in the format specified in [ITU-T H.460.19] clause.
+7.3.2.

 …